-The MacArthur Foundation began making institutional grants in 1997, to support operating reserves, endowment funds, infrastructure investments, and other purposes that were important to helping ensure the long-term sustainability of key organizations in the fields in which the Foundation works.
-These were designed from the start to be different from “operating support,” which supports all programs of the organization, or “project support , which supports specific programs.
-Instead, they were intended to be an investment in the organization itself.
-For about ten years, the Foundation made one or two such investments a year, mostly in larger organizations.
+The Foundation began making institutional grants in 1997, to support operating reserves, endowment funds, infrastructure investments, and other purposes that were important to helping ensure the long-term sustainability of key organizations in the fields in which the Foundation works.
+These were designed from the start to be different from “operating support,” which supports all programs of the organization, or “project support”, which supports specific programs.
+Instead, they were intended to be an investment in the future of the organization itself.
+For about ten years, the Foundation made one or two such investments a year, mostly to larger organizations.

-Institutional grants enable long-range organizational planning and greater financial stability.
-They strengthen an organization’s infrastructure, bring valuable public attention to the recipients and their work; and signal the Foundation’s confidence in the governance, operations and programmatic impact of these groups.
+Institutional grants strengthen an organization’s infrastructure, bring valuable public attention to the recipients and their work; and signal the Foundation’s confidence in the governance, operations and programmatic impact of these groups.
 When invited to prepare a proposal for institutional support, organizational leaders are asked to shift focus from their daily work and launch into a process of discussion and planning about the future of their institution with their boards, staffs and other stakeholders.
 The public attention to the Foundation’s support leads to greater exposure to the programs and impact of these groups and can lead to increased resource opportunities, greater credibility, and linkages to complementary organizations.

 This program supports selected MacArthur grant recipients with special, one-time support awarded in one year.
 Organizations are selected based on an internal nomination process at the Foundation.
 Nominees shall meet the following criteria:

-- demonstrate strong leadership and stable financial management; and
+- Demonstrate strong leadership and stable financial management

 Institutional grants are different from two other types of grants commonly awarded by the Foundation: general operating support grants, which support all of the program activities of an organization during a specific period of time, and project grants, which support specific programmatic activities.
 Unlike these types of grants, institutional grants are one-time infusions of capital (typically one-year grants) intended to strengthen an organization’s operating and programmatic foundation so that it can continue its work well into the future.